AdaCore/gnatstudio/docs/users_guide/tools.rst

 * :guilabel:`Show coverage information`

-  Display an annotation column on the left side of the current source editor to indicates which lines are covered and which are not.
+  Display an annotation column on the left side of the current source editor to indicate which lines are covered and which are not.
 Lines that are not covered are also listed in the :guilabel:`Locations` view.
 See :ref:`The_Locations_View`.